 To those of us that love great stories, and the mythology that grows around them, it was disappointing to learn that Rasputin’s body was as vulnerable to those agents that cause death as anyone else’s.
 We consider it much more interesting to speculate about the differences between history’s good guys, and bad guys, and how history’s bad guys are somehow able to escape that which would leave mere mortals more susceptible.
 On a certain level, we all know that none of this is true, but it’s more interesting, and fun, to speculate and mythologize an otherwise normal, albeit brutal tale regarding one’s demise by leaving out key details.

 “Those that don’t study history, are doomed to repeat it,” George Santayana said to give history teachers a gift that keeps on giving.

 “As opposed to the messages in modern media, history is replete with charlatans, both religious and non,” that history teacher might respond.
-“It’s also replete with victims that have failed to learn from the mistakes made in history, and proceeded to repeat the same mistakes when the next charlatan comes along with different promises of something bigger and better.
+“It’s also replete with victims that fail to learn from the mistakes made in history and proceed to repeat the same mistakes when the next charlatan comes along with different promises of something bigger and better.
 If your takeaway from this lesson is that a charlatan follows a uniform code of conduct, or that you can spot a charlatan by spotting a cross in their ensemble, you’re more likely to become one of history’s next victims.”

 “How could they have been so stupid?” will still be on the lips, and in the minds, of these cynical students reading through the history of the Romanov Empire, just as it will be when they learn of the lead up to the Japanese attack on Pearl Harbor.
 Now that we know the outcome, we can’t help but feel superior to those that ignored, or misread, all that led up to the great deceptions in history.